top of page

 The Bottom Line

-A bad hire is not simply a payroll mistake.
-It is lost time, stalled projects, frustrated crews, and a reset button on your hiring process.
+A bad hire isn’t simply a payroll mistake.
+It’s lost time, stalled projects, frustrated crews, and a reset button on your hiring process.

 Margins in construction are tight.
-You cannot afford repeated hiring mistakes.
+You can’t afford repeated hiring mistakes.

 Understanding the true cost is the first step toward hiring more intentionally and preventing the cycle before it begins.

-If you are an employer who has never taken the time to calculate what a bad hire is truly costing your business, I encourage you to download the worksheet and run the numbers.
+If you’ve never taken the time to calculate what a bad hire is truly costing your business, I encourage you to download the worksheet and run the numbers.
 Even a rough estimate can change how you approach your next hire.

-If you are ready for a better way to hire, one that focuses on overall fit, work ethic, accountability, and alignment instead of just resumes, you can learn more and join us at app.plentyofhires.com.
+If you’re ready for a better way to hire, one that focuses on overall fit, work ethic, accountability, and alignment instead of just resumes, you can learn more and join us at app.plentyofhires.com.

 Comments